The Project

 Who it helps

-The Tipton Humane Society is a community animal shelter in Tipton, Indiana.
+The Humane Society of Tipton County is a community animal shelter in Tipton, Indiana.
 It gives dogs and cats a safe place to stay — with food, care, and shelter — until they find a home of their own.
 Like most small shelters, it depends on the generosity of its neighbors and the dedication of its volunteers.

 Good storage is one of those quiet things that makes everything else possible.
 When supplies are organized and off the floor, the shelter wastes less, finds what it needs faster, and can focus its time and money on the animals.
 That's exactly what this project is meant to make easier.